Kansas City, Kansas: 2010 census

+2000 census

 As of the 2000 census, the median household income in the city was $33,011, and the median income for a family was $39,491.
 Males had a median income of $30,992 versus $24,543 for females.
 The per capita income for the city was $15,737.
 About 13.0% of families and 17.1% of the population were below the poverty line, including 23.8% of those under age 18 and 11.5% of those age 65 or over.

 Economy

-Bureau of Labor Statistics data shows that employment in Wyandotte County, Kansas increased 4% from March 2011 to March 2012.
+Bureau of Labor Statistics data shows that employment in Wyandotte County, Kansas, increased 4% from March 2011 to March 2012.
 The sharp rise in the number of workers resulted in Wyandotte County ranking 19th in the nation and 1st in the Kansas City metropolitan area for job growth as of September 28, 2012.

 Kansas City is the home to the General Motors Fairfax Assembly Plant, which manufactures the Chevrolet Malibu and the Cadillac XT4.
 The Federal Bureau of Prisons maintains its North Central Region Office in the city.
 In addition, Associated Wholesale Grocers and Kansas City Steak Company are based within the city.
 The largest employer is the University of Kansas Hospital.
 The adjoining University of Kansas Medical Center, including the schools of medicine, nursing, and allied health, is also among the city's largest employers (with a student population of about 3,000).

 Village West is a business and entertainment district located at the intersection of Interstates 70 and 435.
 Anchored by the Kansas Speedway, tenants include Hollywood Casino, The Legends At Village West, AMC Theatres IMAX, Cabela's, Nebraska Furniture Mart, Great Wolf Lodge, Monarchs Stadium, the home stadium of the Kansas City Monarchs of the American Association of Professional Baseball, over three dozen restaurants, and Children's Mercy Park, the home stadium of the Sporting Kansas City Major League Soccer franchise.
-Schlitterbahn Vacation Village, a 370 acre resort and waterpark, opened across I-435 from Village West in June 2009, however it has been closed since the end of the 2018 season.
+Schlitterbahn Vacation Village, a 370 acre resort and waterpark, opened across I-435 from Village West in June 2009; however, it has been closed since the end of the 2018 season.

-Kansas City was ranked in 2010 as the #7 best city in the U.S. to start over after foreclosure.
-Average rent in Kansas City is only $788, which is low in relation to the national average of $1,087 spent on rent.

 On March 30, 2011, Google announced that Kansas City had been selected as the site of an experimental fiber-optic network that it would build at no cost to the city.
 Kansas City was chosen from a field of 1,100 U.S. communities that had applied for the network.
 The network became operational in 2012.
-Piper, Kansas, became the first full community in the nation (based on actual residential votes and pre-registration counts) to have residential broadband internet network infrastructures using fiber-optic communication of 1Gbit/s download and upload speeds provided by Google Fiber.
+Piper, Kansas, became the first full community in the nation (based on actual residential votes and pre-registration counts) to have residential broadband internet network infrastructures using fiber-optic communication of 1 Gbit/s download and upload speeds provided by Google Fiber.